chrisanag1985/Zeek-Passive-Hostname-Detection/README.md

 Then you can `@load` the 2 scripts (passive-host-learning.zeek and hostname-enrichemnt.zeek) on the `local.zeek` and you are done.

-`Disclaimer`: I don't include all the log files to the `hostname-enrichment.zeek`, but to can see how i am doing it and extend it by yourself.
+`Disclaimer`: I don't include all the log files for enrichment to the `hostname-enrichment.zeek`, but you can see how i am doing it and extend it by yourself.

 ## Usage